Link Building Services

 Since 2008, thousands of SEO agencies and Fortune 500 companies have trusted their link building to SEO.co.
 Why?
 We follow a simple, time-tested process for building quality website backlinks for your business:

 - Step 1.
 We identify exceptional content on your website, such as infographics, eBooks, reports, or in-depth articles.
 If you don't already have link-worthy content, we'll work with you to create it.

 - Step 2.
-We identify publishers that align with your campaign goals.
+We identify publishers, news sites and blogs that align with your campaign goals.
 You approve the publishers you like.
 We make contact and do the outreach.

 - Step 3.
 We develop industry-related story ideas to pitch to each publisher.
 You approve the ideas you like.

 - Step 4.
-Our expert editorial team produces the perfect story for each publisher, referencing or citing your content in a way that supports and adds value to the story.
+Our expert editorial team produces the perfect story for each publisher, referencing or citing your content in a natural way that supports and adds value to the story.
 You approve the content.

 - Step 5.
 We pitch these stories to media outlets and bloggers whose site content is relevant to your niche.

 - Step 6.
 When the stories are published, we notify you so you can see them live on each publication.

 Quality is our focus.
 No blog networks, link wheels, or other schemes.
 We only work with real, quality publications.
 We also provide quality white label link building services to our agency partners.

 Editorial, In-Content Links